-REGONOL ® (pyridostigmine bromide injection USP) is for intravenous use only.
+REGONOL ® (pyridostigmine bromide injection, USP) 2 mL single-dose ampule is for intravenous use only.
 This drug should be administered by or under the supervision of experienced clinicians familiar with the use of agents which reverse or antagonize the effects of neuromuscular blocking agents.
 Dosage must be individualized in each case.
 The dosage information which follows is derived from studies based upon units of drug per unit of body weight and is intended to serve as a guide only.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 Inadequate reversal of neuromuscular blockade by anticholinesterase drugs is possible with all curariform drugs, and is managed by manual or mechanical ventilation until recovery is judged adequate.
 The administration of additional doses of anticholinesterase reversal agents is not recommended since excessive dosages of such drugs may produce depolarizing block through their own pharmacological actions.

 The safety and efficacy of REGONOL ® (pyridostigmine bromide injection, USP) in pediatric patients have not been established, therefore no dosing recommendations can be made (see PRECAUTIONS).

 Frequently asked questions

 - Can Mestinon be used to treat Postural Tachycardia Syndrome (POTS)?

 - Can I stop taking Mestinon (pyridostigmine)?

 - How does Mestinon help with myasthenia gravis?

 - What's the mechanism of action for Mestinon (pyridostigmine)?